Myth #8: Having ADHD Is No Big Deal! Here’s the longer version:

-- It affects individuals, who have many other aspects to their personality.
+- It affects individuals, who have variable experiences of this syndrome—and many other aspects to their personality.

 - It is widely acknowledged to be polygenetic.
 In other words, there’s no “ADHD gene.”
 Instead, “multiple genes of moderate effect are involved in the genetic basis of ADHD” (ADHDgene: a genetic database for attention deficit hyperactivity disorder).